 The final slot matters because a strong play-off winner could turn Group I into one of the most demanding sections for any top seed.

-So the main read on Group I is not only who the favorite is.
 It is how much room the rest of the section has to turn the group into a real qualification fight.

 What stands out most in Group I